Advisors prefer active management

 And, directly related to this, a Natixis “2015 Global Survey of Individual Investors” shows 70% of affluent investors are “looking for new portfolio solutions”—not wanting a repeat of steep portfolio drawdowns.

-The independent research firm that conducted the Vanguard research, Spectrem Group, updates its “Affluent/Millionaire Investor Confidence Index” on a monthly basis.
-Their tracking finds that while investor confidence among the affluent has improved over the 2009-15 period, it is still well below levels seen in 2006-07 and is relatively unstable—prone to shift rapidly based on current market conditions and economic/geopolitical news.
+The independent research firm that conducted the Vanguard research, Spectrem Group, updates its “Affluent/Millionaire Investor Confidence Index” monthly.
+Their tracking finds that while investor confidence among the affluent has improved during the 2009-2018 period, it is still consistently well below levels seen in 2006-2007 and is relatively unstable—prone to shift rapidly based on current market conditions, the political climate, and economic/geopolitical news.
 The “mood swings” seen among affluent investors are indicative of what many behavioral economists see as the “hangover effect” of the Great Recession.

 Given this backdrop of conservative attitudes by many clients toward risk and capital preservation, financial advisors continue to find investment solutions in actively managed portfolio approaches.

-Clients are valuing capital preservation and slow and steady portfolio growth objectives over ‘market-beating’ outperformance.
+Clients are valuing capital preservation and slow and steady portfolio growth over ‘market-beating’ outperformance.

 According to the survey, close to 60% of U.S. professional investors surveyed say that actively managed strategies will play a significant role in their portfolios in the future.
 Fifty-two percent of the sample say they are “highly confident” in active strategies; the combination of “highly confident/confident” attributes average better than 90% for those surveyed.
 In comparison, only 39% are “highly confident” in passive strategies.